MENU

 Only share documents that are appropriate for the general public or are legally required to be available on the public website.
 Consider using tools like SharePoint to share documents for internal audiences.

 Avoid linking directly to documents on other organizations’ websites.
+If the organization updates or moves the document, your link might break or direct people to outdated information.
 Instead, link to the page or website where the document is available.

 Documents that are shared digitally must be accessible.